andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 <br>

-This is not the about the UI (colors, icon shapes etc) but more about the UX, so here is a little comparison of the old vs the proposed:
+This is not the about the UI (colors, icon shapes etc), but more about the UX, so here is a little comparison of the old vs the proposed:

 <p align="center">
     <img src="resource/images/sailfish-topmenu-comparison.svg"